TheLivingPepsi/fe2cm-docs/docs/index.md

 ---
-title: FE2CM + Timelines Documentation
+title: FE2CM Docs
 layout: home
 ---

+# FE2CM Docs

 Welcome to the **[Flood Escape 2 Community Maps][FE2CM]** documentation!
 This is a site that aims to provide resources to assist with creation and development of your FE2 map.